Image by Bill Perry Shutterstock

 Towering dramatically above Lisbon, the mid-11th-century hilltop fortifications of Castelo de São Jorge sneak into almost every snapshot.
 Roam its snaking ramparts and pine-shaded courtyards for superlative views over the city’s red rooftops to the river.
-Three guided tours daily (Portuguese, English and Spanish) at 1pm and 5pm are included in the admission price.
+Three guided tours daily (in Portuguese, English and Spanish) at 10.30am, 1pm and 4pm are included in the admission price (additional tours available).

 These smooth cobbles have seen it all – Visigoths in the 5th century, Moors in the 9th century, Christians in the 12th century, royals from the 14th to 16th centuries, and convicts in every century.

-Inside the Ulysses Tower, a camera obscura offers a unique 360-degree angle on Lisbon, with demos every 20 minutes.
+Inside the Tower of Ulysses, a camera obscura offers a unique 360-degree view of Lisbon, with demos every 20 minutes.
 There are also a few galleries displaying relics from past centuries, including traces of the Moorish neighbourhood dating from the 11th century at the Archaeological Site.
-But the standout attraction is the view – as well as the anachronous feeling of stepping back in time amid fortified courtyards and towering walls.
+But the standout is the view – as is the feeling of travelling back in time amid fortified courtyards and towering walls.
 There are a few cafes and restaurants to while away time in as well.